 The University Bikeway will provide a vital connection for residents to walk and bike between vibrant communities within San Diego’s urban core – City Heights, Eastern San Diego, and La Mesa.
 Proposed features include separated bikeways, buffered bike lanes, high visibility treatments, and protected intersections designed to make the streets more pleasant for everyone – people who walk, bike, work, and live there.

 Separated bikeways are protected from vehicle lanes by a vertical element such as raised medians, on-street parking, or bollards, and provide a degree of safety desired by people who are interested in biking for transportation, but are concerned about the safety of riding with vehicle traffic.
 Buffered bike lanes are conventional bike lanes combined with a painted buffer that increases the distance between people on bikes and the adjacent motor vehicle travel lane and/or parking lane.

 The University Bikeway will run along University Avenue, between Estrella Avenue and 70th Street.
 The proposed bikeway will also provide an important connection to the Howard – Orange Bikeway to the west and an entire network of high priority regional bikeways just beyond.

 For more information, view the project's fact sheet in English and en Español.
-Project updates will be posted under the Notices tab or sign up to be added to our email list.
+Please check the Notices tab for project updates or sign up to be added to our email list.

 401 B Street, Suite 800, San Diego, CA 92101